 Incident response was tough enough when the challenge was getting to the bottom of what happened.
 For most organizations, when an incident is detected or suspected, gathering enough data to piece together what happened requires several hours of work piecing the logs together.
 The reason is simple: The majority of security appliances report what happened, but not who was behind the activity, historical information about that system or similar events.

 But today, regulatory compliance requirements are built on a strong security rationale for tying identity to activity.
-The reality is that
+The reality is that compliance is driving organizations to do log management, and tying identity to activity helps get budget.
+Sarbanes-Oxley (SOX), for example, calls for strict controls over access to financial records, and that means it's critical to spot unauthorized activity by human beings.

 "Organizations that perform log analysis are constantly reacting to events on the network, while still trying to be proactive," says Ron Gula, CTO Tenable Security.
 "When logs are tied to user identities, if there is a critical event, the user (or likely user) of the event can be quickly identified."
 User identity is a critical piece of information that shortens the analysis decision cycle and helps eliminate unimportant issues or gives us a high confidence for the events we mark as actionable priorities.
 For example, he says, "you may have no idea how many login failures constitutes a probe, but if you were to graph all of the login failures by user, you may be able to spot patterns you didn't know you had to look for in the first place."